double16/MidlandCode-C1-Java/03 - Spring Boot/Classwork/02 - JPA CRUD.md

 ## Create New Data

-Use the browser extension "Postman" to post the following to `http://localhost:8080/people`:
+You should have included the "Rest Repositories HAL Browser" (data-hal-browser) option in your application.
+Visit `http://localhost:8080/` and use the tool to post the following to `http://localhost:8080/people`:

 ```json
 {